Do You Need Visa to Visit Bhutan?

 The facility is offered as an optional channel for processing permits for visitors from the region and is applicable for entry from Paro and Phuntsholing.
 Visitors using this facility will obtain permit clearances and route permits similar to international tourists before they arrive in Bhutan.

-Most people, except those from a few neighbouring countries, will need a visa to visit Bhutan.
+Most people, except those from a few neighboring countries, will need a visa to visit Bhutan.
 With the exception of visitors from India, Bangladesh, and the Maldives, all other citizens traveling to Bhutan need a visa.

-Citizens of India, Bangladesh, and the Maldives can obtain permit at the port of entry upon presentation of a valid passport for at least 6 months validity (Indian citizens can also use their Voter Identity Cards (VIC)).
+Citizens of India, Bangladesh, and the Maldives can obtain permits at the port of entry upon presentation of a valid passport for at least 6 months validity (Indian citizens can also use their Voter Identity Cards (VIC)).

 All other tourists must obtain a visa clearance prior to travel to Bhutan.
 Visas are processed by your licensed Bhutanese tour operator directly or by a foreign travel agent through an online system.